 Our geotechnical engineering and engineering geology research is revolutionary worldwide.

 By pursuing research in the School of Engineering you'll join a successful research group.
 Our focus is on geotechnical engineering and geology.
 Our mission is to foster, promote and conduct research of international quality.
 We attract high-quality graduates and researchers and train them to international standards.
+Our geotechnical engineering and engineering geology research is recognised worldwide.

 We provide MPhil and PhD supervision.
 This is within the broad disciplines of geotechnical engineering and engineering geology.
 Our current research areas are: